-In general, creating any backup starts with uploading a full copy of your data to the storage which serves as a reference point for subsequent incremental backups.
-However, it is unreasonable to create and upload a full copy of every file each time when you need to apply any changes made to your locally stored data to the backup stored in the cloud.
-This is why you need to consider utilizing other kinds of backup.
+In general, creating any backup starts with uploading a full copy of your data to a backup storage which serves as a reference point for subsequent incremental backups.
+However, it is not reasonable to create and upload a full copy of backup dataset each time any changes are made locally.
+This is the reason a full backup is always executed with subesequent incremental backups.

-The way in which a full backup processes your data depends on the kind of data that you back up:
+The way in which a full backup processes your data depends on the kind of backed up data:

-- When creating an image-based backup, a full backup uploads a complete copy of your data to a target storage (and creates a new backup version) each time the backup plan is being executed.
+- As an image-based backup is created, a full backup uploads a complete backup dataset copy to a target backup storage (and creates a new backup version) each time the backup plan is being executed

-- When creating a file-level backup, the backup service re-uploads an entire file only if it has been changed since the last backup date (as with an incremental backup, a file is not re-uploaded if its modification date is earlier than the last backup date).
+- As a file-level backup is created, the backup service re-uploads an entire file only if it has been changed since the last backup date (as in incremental backup), a file is not re-uploaded if its modification date is earlier than the last backup date)